 Transparency / 3ds Max

-Here we show how to enable transparency for Standard, Physical and glTF-compliant PBR materials in 3ds Max.
+Here we show how to enable and tweak transparency for Physical, OpenPBR, Standard, and glTF-compliant PBR materials in 3ds Max.

-For usage example, check out the Transparency demo (also available in the Asset Store).
+For usage example, check out the Transparency demo (source files available in the Asset Store).

 Blended vs Masked